Silwan: Caliphates and Crusaders

 Local folklore dates Silwan to the arrival of the second Rashidun caliph, Umar ibn al-Khattab from Arabia.
 According to one resident's version of the story, the Greeks were so impressed that the Caliph entered on foot while his servant rode on a camel that they presented him with the key to the city.
 The Caliph thereafter granted the wadi to "Khan Silowna," an agricultural community of cave dwellers living in ancient rock-cut tombs along the face of the eastern ridge.

-In medieval Muslim tradition, the spring of Silwan (Ayn Silwan) was among the four most sacred water sources in the world.
+In medieval Islamic tradition, the spring of Silwan (Ayn Silwan) was among the four most sacred water sources in the world.
 The others were Zamzam in Mecca, Ayn Falus in Beisan and Ayn al-Baqar in Acre.
 Silwan is mentioned as "Sulwan" by the 10th-century Arab writer and traveller al-Muqaddasi.
 In his 985 book he noted that (as rendered in the edition by Le Strange) "The village of Sulwan is a place on the outskirts of the city [Jerusalem].
 Below the village of 'Ain Sulwan (Spring of Siloam), of fairly good water, which irrigates the large gardens which were given in bequest (Waqf) by the Khalif 'Othman ibn 'Affan for the poor of the city.
 Lower down than this, again, is Job's Well (Bir Ayyub).
 It is said that on the Night of 'Arafat the water of the holy well Zamzam, at Makkah, comes underground to the water of the Spring (of Siloam).
 The people hold a festival here on that evening."

-Moshe Gil interprets statements by Muqaddasi (writing in 985), Nasir-i Khusraw (1047), and Yaqut (1225), as meaning that what they called the Spring of Silwan can only be a water source located at quite a distance farther south, Khusraw actually indicating a distance of c.
-3 km from Jerusalem's walls.
-This leads to Gil identifying this "Spring of Silwan" with what we know today as the Spring of Bir Ayyub (biblical Ein Rogel), whose exact location in those days cannot be pinpointed anymore, but was in any case several km away from the city walls.
+Moshe Gil interprets statements by Muqaddasi (writing in 985), Nasir-i Khusraw (1047), and Yaqut (1225), as meaning that what they called the Spring of Silwan, must be a water source located at quite a distance farther south, Khusraw actually indicated a distance of around 3 kilometers from Jerusalem's walls.
+This leads to Gil identifying the medieval "Spring of Silwan" with what is known today as the Spring of Bir Ayyub (the biblical Ein Rogel spring), whose exact location is unknown, but was several kilometers from the city walls.